Paul92/ADA_Project/index.md

 We can make a few remarks on the words usage.
 The word 'million' is more used in true statements, while the word 'billion' is more used in false statements.
 This can suggest a tendency of exaggeration.
-Also, 'percent' tends to be less used in false statements, possibly indicating a tendency in the lack of precision.
+Also, 'percent' and 'year' tend to be less used in false statements, possibly indicating a tendency in the lack of precision.
 'Health care', 'obamacare' and 'Barack Obama' are also more present in untruthful statements.
 This is an interesting fact - since a large part of the dataset overlaps with the Barack Obama's presidency, health care being a controversial topic at the time.

 #### Subjects people talk about